WheelockLab/NetworkLevelAnalysis/docs/source/preface.rst

 Hardware and Software Requirements
 ------------------------------------------
 Matlab 2020b and later is recommended.
-Current release of the GUI is not supported for Windows.
-The development team uses Ubuntu 20.04 with Matlab 2020b and has tested Matlab2024b with Ubuntu 20.04 and MacOS
+The development team uses Ubuntu 20.04 with Matlab 2020b and has tested Matlab2024b with
+Ubuntu 20.04 and MacOS

 NLA requires the Parallel Processing and Statistics and Machine Learning Toolboxes.
 Best